Trident (UK nuclear programme): Parliamentary support

 A decision on the renewal of Trident was made on 4 December 2006.
 Prime Minister Tony Blair told MPs it would be "unwise and dangerous" for the UK to give up its nuclear weapons.
 He outlined plans to spend up to £20bn on a new generation of submarines for Trident missiles.
 He said submarine numbers may be cut from four to three, while the number of nuclear warheads would be cut by 20% to 160.
 Blair said although the Cold War had ended, the UK needed nuclear weapons, as no-one could be sure another nuclear threat would not emerge in the future.

 On 14 March 2007, the Labour government won House of Commons support for the plans to renew the submarine system.
 The proposals were passed by a majority of 248.
 Despite a clarification that the vote was just for the concept stage of the new system, 95 Labour MPs rebelled, and it was only passed with the support of the opposition Conservative Party.
 It was the first time MPs had been given the chance to vote on whether the UK should remain a nuclear power, and the biggest rebellion since the beginning of the 2003 Iraq War.

 The Labour government proposed that the final decision to manufacture should be made in 2014.
 The new 2010 coalition government agreed "that the renewal of Trident should be scrutinised to ensure value for money."
-Research and development work continued with an Initial Gate procurement decision, but the Main Gate decision to manufacture a replacement was rescheduled for 2016, after the 2015 general election.
+Research and development work continued with an Initial Gate procurement decision, but the Main Gate decision to manufacture a replacement was rescheduled for 2016, following the 2015 general election.
 The vote on whether to order the Successor-class was held on 18 July 2016 in the House of Commons; the motion passed with a significant majority, extending the programme's life until at least the 2060s.
 Although 48 Labour MPs voted against it, 41 did not vote, and 140 Labour votes were cast in favour of the motion.